I love all animals, especially small animals such as rabbits and rodents.

 Do not even consider a rabbit if you have aggressive dogs, large dogs, young untrained puppies, ferrets, or cats.
 Ferrets are hunters, and cats are wild animals that can hunt, frighten, or severely injure a pet bunny.
 Large dogs can easily induce shock and heart attacks.
 Puppies don't mean to be naughty, but of course, they can hurt or frighten your rabbit to death.

 If you are planning to get a bunny, train your dog beforehand and keep them away from each other.
 Slowly introduce them to one another.
 Do not buy a terrier such as a Westie or Schnauzer, as these are hunting dogs and are extremely hard to train to leave a rabbit alone.

 An Aborted Late Pregnancy Can Be Fatal

-If a rabbits aborts a pregnancy and cannot reabsorb the fetus, the baby rabbits will simply die inside her and create a toxic situation.
-A normal miscarriage can be absorbed harmlessly, but if the pregnancy is further long when the miscarriage happens, the mother rabbit may die.
+If a rabbit aborts a pregnancy and cannot reabsorb the fetus, the baby rabbits will simply die inside her and create a toxic situation.
+A normal miscarriage can be absorbed harmlessly, but if the pregnancy is further along when the miscarriage happens, the mother rabbit may die.

-Poison Ingested Inside or Out in the Garden
+Poison Ingested Indoors or Out in the Garden

 It is possible for a pet rabbit to suffer poisoning and die very quickly.
 They may not show any symptoms and behave normally, but if there is discharge from any area, especially the eyes, mouth, or anus, they may have eaten something poisonous in the garden.
 They will have very little appetite for food or water.
 If your rabbit dies and you suspect poison, be sure to remove the body and sterilize the area.
 If you have another rabbit and that one seems fine, take them to the vet just in case.